 But how can you differentiate yourself from your competition?
 One idea is through payment incentives.

-Our software, DailyPay, allows employees to be paid daily, at no cost or payroll disruption to your company.
+Our software, DailyPay, allows employees to be paid daily.
 Users of the application can see exactly how much they have earned since their last paycheck and are able to withdraw the amount they have available, everyday, if they’d like.

 A recent study conducted by us shows that employees who are offered DailyPay at their work are more engaged.
 In fact, 73% of DailyPay users say they are motivated to come to work.
 Additionally, companies that use DailyPay experience 38% reduction in turnover.
 Best of all, applicants were 1.9 times more likely to apply for the job with daily pay versus the job weekly pay.